padrinobook/padrinobook/chapters/hello_padrino.md

 Now, get your hands dirty and start coding.

-First of all we need to install the [padrino gem](https://rubygems.org/gems/padrino "Padrino gem").
-We are using the last stable version of Padrino (during the release of this book it is version **0.12.4**).
+First of all we need to install the [padrino gem](https://rubygems.org/gems/padrino "Padrino").
+We are using the last stable version of Padrino (during the release of this book it is version [0.12.5](https://rubygems.org/gems/padrino/versions/0.12.5 "Padrino 0.12.5")).
 Execute this command.

 ```sh